All Episodes

 But okay, that's a congressional race.

-And remember they had ten people, uh ten people who who uh won reelection who voted against uh Pelosi for Speaker.
+And remember, they had 10 people who won re-election who voted against Pelosi for Speaker.

 So we'll see what happens.

-My guess is she she figures out some way to to you know stay a speaker.
+My guess is she figures out some way to stay a speaker.

-I figure the more they're fighting the less they're tired to take away your rights and your your liberties.
+I figure the more they're fighting, the less they're trying to take away your rights and your liberties.

-So um if they got all this infinite going on between the squad and between Speaker Pelosi and other members of their conference, I mean that's fine because that's in the long run, that's good for the country.
+So if they got all this infighting going on between the squad and between Speaker Pelosi and other members of their conference, I mean, that's fine because in the long run, that's good for the country.

-It's less time for less time for them to do damage and raise your taxes and all the other crazy things they want to do.
+It's less time for them to do damage and raise your taxes and all the other crazy things they want to do.

 Yeah.

-Now, d when you th we're looking at like a nine-seat difference then between Democrats and Republican, I mean that's really close.
+Now, we're looking at like a nine-seat difference then between Democrats and Republican.

-But every state legislature was held as well, which also brings up, you know, there's again there's so many spectacular firsts.
+But every state legislature was held as well, which also brings up, you know, again, there's so many spectacular firsts.

-Don't you find it odd, Jim Jordan, if you when you look at all of the statistics and numbers that we're now being able to put together, and you know, this is just the nature of elections.
+Don't you find it odd, Jim Jordan, when you look at all of the statistics and numbers that we're now being able to put together, and this is just the nature of elections.

-You don't find out a lot about it until till after.
+You don't find out a lot about it until after.

 150 years.